CharlesZ-Chen/lintcode-notes/java/099-reorder-list.md

 ---

-Just a Comble of findMiddle, reverseList, and mergeList;
+Just a combo of findMiddle, reverseList, and mergeList;

 **Note** the merge implementation in below algorithm is specific towards this problem, i.e. it just handle two cases: